-Top 7 Health Benefits of Lion’s Mane Mushroom (Backed by Science)
+Top Benefits of Lion’s Mane Mushroom (Backed by Science)

 A medicinal mushroom with the name “bearded tooth fungus” may not sound like something you want to eat.
-But adding it to your diet could be a game changer for cognitive health.
+But adding it to your diet could support cognitive function.

-Lion’s mane mushroom — also known as “bearded tooth fungus” or “hedgehog mushroom,” (or hericium erinaceus in the fungi kingdom) — has become recognized as a powerful superfood for enhancing brain function and helping with a number of ailments, possibly even reducing incidence of cancer.
-You can find it in the wild in North America, Europe, or Asia, but you’ll also find it in many nootropic supplements today.
-Its use goes back hundreds of years in traditional Chinese medicine as a tonic for supporting overall health and longevity.
+Lion’s mane mushroom — also known as “bearded tooth fungus” or “hedgehog mushroom,” (or hericium erinaceus in the fungi kingdom) — grows wild in North America, Europe, or Asia, but you may also find it in many nootropic supplements available today.
+Its use goes back hundreds of years in traditional Chinese culture as a tonic for supporting overall health and longevity.

 Fortunately, its use has spread from China and Japan, and it’s now easily available to anyone who wants it.
-Here’s a closer look at why lion’s mane mushroom is so beneficial for the brain, as well as a few other health benefits it offers — all of which are supported by research.
+Here’s a closer look at some of the benefits of this fantastic fungus — all of which are supported by research.

 At any given moment, how many tabs do you have open on your internet browser, and how many screens are you looking at?
 As a fast-paced society of multitaskers, it can be difficult to concentrate on one task when you really need to.